cknadler/vim-anywhere/README.md

 They keyboard shortcut for invoking vim-anywhere is unbound by default on OSX.
-The installation script will automatically open "System Preferences" > "Keyboard" > "Shortcuts".
+The installation script will automatically open `System Preferences > Keyboard > Shortcuts`.
 Fill in the following:

 ![keyboard shortcut](assets/shortcut.png)